MarkUgarov/BBXYamlJava/README.md

 #How to host your own Maven-Repository on github:

 There are two ways for this:

 1. Look at http://stackoverflow.com/questions/14013644/hosting-a-maven-repository-on-github

-2. Similar to that just integrate
+2. Similar to that

+ - first integrate

 ~~~XML
 <distributionManagement>
     <repository>